ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 Changing the encryption policy from that expected by the streaming application, for example changing HTTP urls in manifests into HTTPS connections can disrupt architectures which involve the network being able to detect video flows.

-Changing routing policy from what is expect by the streaming application can break CDN cache selection logic, resulting in a farther away cache deliverying lower qualify video at higher latency than the closer cache that would be selected by the CDN cache selection logic might.
+Changing routing policy from what is expected by the streaming application can break CDN cache selection logic, resulting in a farther away cache delivering lower quality video at higher latency than the closer cache that would be selected by the CDN cache selection logic might.

-An routing policy change example is illustated in figure 1 of different policies for a network overlay vs the underlying base network which the changes the traffic path from the Network Overlay having a different routing policy from that of the underlying native base network.
+A routing policy change example is illustrated in figure 1 of different policies for a network overlay vs the underlying base network which changes the traffic path from the Network Overlay having a different routing policy from that of the underlying native base network.

 ~~~
  R  = router